Below are common questions on Google Meet hardware.

 Make sure you are using a supported device.
-Google has tested and supports several devices as part of the Hangouts Meet hardware qualification program.
+Google has tested and supports several devices as part of the Google Meet hardware qualification program.
 Please use the cameras listed in our help center.

-With the introduction of the Hangouts Meet touchscreen, the calendar is no longer displayed on the TV.
+With the introduction of the Google Meet touchscreen, the calendar is no longer displayed on the TV.
 Please check the touchscreen for your list of meetings.

 To allow anyone in your organization to book a room you need to change the sharing settings for your calendar resources.
 For more information, see Manage resources.

 - To turn on spoken feedback, using 2 fingers, touch and hold any area of the screen until you hear "Chromebox spoken feedback enabled".

 - To turn off spoken feedback, using 2 fingers touch and hold any area of the screen.

 Spoken feedback can also be turned on or off in settings on the touchscreen.
 For more information, see Use the Google Meet touchscreen.

 - To turn live captions on or off, on the top-right of the touchscreen, tap Settings tap Accessibility turn Live captions On or Off .

 For more information, see Use captions in a video meeting.